 I-3-7-12.Remand for Evidence from a Medical Expert

-Last Update: 9/08/05 (Transmittal I-3-36)
+Last Update: 4/26/16 (Transmittal I-3-139)

-The Appeals Council may remand a case to obtain evidence from a medical expert alone or in conjunction with other necessary development.
+The Appeals Council (AC) may remand a case to an administrative law judge (ALJ) when it determines that evidence from a medical expert (ME) is necessary to decide the case.
+The AC may remand a case solely for the purpose of obtaining ME testimony, or may remand in conjunction with other necessary development.